vopani/datatableton/README.md

 ## Mission 🚀
 To provide 100 datatable exercises over different sections structured as a course or tutorials to teach and learn for beginners, intermediates as well as experts.

+## Datatable

-Python's [datatable](https://github.com/h2oai/datatable) package that is synonymous with R's [data.table](https://github.com/Rdatatable/data.table) library can be used for various kinds of data processing, feature engineering and modelling tasks as part of data science pipelines.
+Python's [datatable](https://github.com/h2oai/datatable) package is a library for efficient data processing.
+It is synonymous with R's [data.table](https://github.com/Rdatatable/data.table) library and can be used for various kinds of data processing, feature engineering and modeling tasks as part of data science pipelines.
+It specifically shines when handling large dataframes and managing out-of-memory datasets.
+This toolkit resembles [pandas](https://pandas.pydata.org/) very closely but is more focused on speed and multi-threaded data processing operations.

 ## Exercises 📖
 There are a total of 100 datatable exercises divided into 10 sets of 10 exercises each.